 CVE-2026-7466: CWE-94: Improper Control of Generation of Code ('Code Injection') in berabuddies AgentFlow

 AgentFlow, a product by berabuddies, contains a high-severity arbitrary code execution vulnerability (CVE-2026-7466) due to improper control of code generation (CWE-94).
-This flaw allows unauthenticated attackers to supply a user-controlled pipeline_path parameter to specific API endpoints, causing the system to load and execute local Python pipeline files.
+This flaw allows attackers to execute local Python pipeline files by supplying a user-controlled pipeline_path parameter to specific API endpoints.
 Exploitation results in code execution with the privileges of the user running AgentFlow.
-No official patch or remediation guidance is currently available from the vendor, and no known exploits have been reported in the wild.
+No official patch or remediation guidance is currently available from the vendor.
+The vulnerability has not been reported as exploited in the wild.

 AI Analysis